hatfieldlibrary/exhibitsjs/readme.md

 This project makes it easy for novice web developers to create sophisticated museum exhibit kiosks implemented as single page JavaScript applications.

-The person creating a new exhibit must be able to translate a basic content outline into a JSON template, modify image sizes and copy images into an image directory, and create basic html files (that typically require only paragraph tags).
+The person creating a new exhibit must be able to translate their content outline into a JSON template, create basic html files (that typically require only paragraph tags), and resize and them copy images into an image directory.
 The application uses this information to build an AngularJS single page application.
+For novices, this is an introduction to how the web works.

 The application is built using the Foundation for Apps web framework and supports web browsers and mobile devices as well as touchscreen kiosks.

-This version of the application provides only a single exhibit template.
+This version of the application provides only one exhibit template.
 Alternate exhibit templates can be defined using AngularJS routes, custom directives, and styling.